Greenbelt Environmental Education Mission Statement

 The Greenbelt is an exceptional place for educators and students to explore the wonders of nature.
 We are always excited to meet new teachers and students, and to welcome back old friends who are already familiar with the Greenbelt and would like to learn more about our forests, meadows, streams and ponds.

-Our Environmental Education programs compliment current classroom curricula and meet New York State standards.
+Our Environmental Education programs complement current classroom curricula and meet New York State standards.
 Our department holds an official New York City Department of Education Vendor ID – gre481845 – which will make registration easier for many educators.

 Our Offerings for School Groups and Registration/Contacts:

-Please take a moment to review our topics of study, then send an email to firstname.lastname@example.org to arrange an outdoor experience that will stimulate your students’ minds and senses.
+Please take a moment to review our topics of study, then send us an email to arrange an outdoor experience that will stimulate your students’ minds and senses.
 To reach us by phone, call 718-351-3450.

 The following programs are offered at both High Rock Park and the Greenbelt Nature.
 Programs denoted with an asterisk (*) indicate optional classroom outreach – we can come to you.
 Classroom outreach is limited to Staten Island schools only.
 Scroll down for the fee structure for Greenbelt education programs.